top of page

 Saturday 10:00 AM - 10:45 PM

-Afternoon: Have lunch at Kopp's, 18880 W. Bluemound Rd., Brookfield.
+Afternoon: You're in for a real treat for lunch.
+Have lunch at Kopp's, 18880 W. Bluemound Rd., Brookfield.

 As any Milwaukeean can tell you, you can't leave Milwaukee without having eaten at Kopps.
 They have 3 Milwaukee locations and all 3 are packed during the summer.